Do you want to write SEO friendly article for your Blog?

 1. write about topics people are actually searching for.

-Most people like to write about topics that excites them.
+Most people like to write about topics that excite them.
 And while that’s all well and good, these posts often have a short shelf life.

 Now, when you create content around topics that people are searching for, then you get the opposite effect: free, passive, and consistent traffic that usually grows over time.